inria-emeraude/teensy-spatial-player/README.md

 The recordings placed in the various versions of `spatial.wav` can be encoded using any spatial audio technique: vbap, WFS, ambisonics, etc.

-This work is the fruit of a collaboration between RISD (RA, USA) and the Emeraude Team at Inria (France).
+This work is the fruit of a collaboration between SRST at RISD (RI, USA) and the Emeraude Team at Inria (France).